 The Tor Browser encrypts all data transmissions.
 As such, a huge range of people use it: criminals, journalists, hackers/crackers, law enforcement (to protect communications and solve crimes), government agencies, and much more.
 In fact, Tor started life as a U.S. Naval Research and DARPA project.
 We’ve even written a guide on how you can use the hidden web as a research tool.

 The Tor Browser is also one of the most direct routes to the dark web (not to be confused with the deep web).
 The dark web is the so-called “dark underbelly” of the regular (sometimes referred to as “surface”) web that we browse daily.
 Whenever you hear a story about an online marketplace selling illicit substances and goods, they’re talking about a site hosted on the dark net.

 But Tor isn’t just about crazy secret marketplaces and secret communications.
-You can use it for other, “normal” things.
+You can use it for other, “normal” things like browsing Facebook.
 For instance, airlines use complicated algorithms to keep tabs on interest in their flights, adjusting price with demand.
 Keep visiting the same site, using the same IP, and the airline knows you’re interested — but the price usually increases.
 Check the same flights using the Tor Browser and you can find some interesting discounts.

 Will Tor Protect My Privacy?

 Yes.
 The Tor design protects privacy from bottom to top.
 If you’re just using Tor Browser to browse the internet, you’re not going to alert anyone, anywhere.
 However, hardcore privacy advocates consider the Tor network compromised.
 National Security Agency (NSA) program XKeyscore records everyone who visits the Tor webpage and downloads the Tor Browser.
 Furthermore, they class those that download and install it as “potential extremists.”